Council Tax Reduction

 If you are not sure whether you could claim or not, please contact the Benefits Section on 01962 848 539 for further information.

-You must still pay your Council Tax while you are waiting for a claim for Council Tax Benefit or Second Adult Rebate to be processed.
+You must still pay your Council Tax while you are waiting for a claim for Council Tax Reduction or Second Adult Rebate to be processed.

-How will my Council Tax Benefit be paid?
+How will my Council Tax Reduction be paid?

-We will pay your Council Tax Benefit straight to your Council Tax account.
-You will get a bill showing any amount you have to pay after benefit has been awarded.
+We will pay your Council Tax Reduction straight to your Council Tax account.
+You will get a bill showing any amount you have to pay after this has been awarded.